dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actors-overview.md

 ### Namespaced actors

 Dapr supports namespaced actors.
-For example, with Dapr's multi-tenant placement service, sidecars belonging to a tenant named "Tenant A" won't receive placement information for "Tenant B".
+For example, with Dapr's multi-tenant placement service, where each tenant has its own namespace, sidecars belonging to a tenant named "Tenant A" won't receive placement information for "Tenant B".
 This means that multiple tenants can have actor types with the same name.

 [Learn more about namespaced actors and how they work.]({{< ref namespaced-actors.md >}})